-FLAT is the breast cancer memoir you haven’t read — the compelling narrative of a young, queer woman pressed up against a life-threatening illness and cultural expectations of femininity.
+FLAT: Reclaiming my body after breast cancer is the cancer memoir you haven’t read — the compelling narrative of a young, queer woman pressed up against a life-threatening illness and cultural expectations of femininity.

 As a women’s health journalist, my byline had graced every glossy from O Magazine to Time and I thought I’d covered breast cancer from every angle.
 But, after two bouts with the disease and an egregious medical error, I realized I knew nothing.

 During treatment, everything that could go wrong did.
 My surgeon performed a double mastectomy but missed the cancerous lump.
 The most effective drug for preventing recurrence failed.
 My breast cancer returned.
-And my dermatologist, thinking the tumor was a mole, sliced it off in her office, an error that sent millions of breast cancer cells cascading into my body.
+And another physician error sent millions of breast cancer cells cascading into my body.

 In retrospect, breast cancer shook my faith in my body, in my marriage, and in medicine.
 But, ultimately, mine is a story about finding the strength to forge an unconventional path — one of listening to my body — that, in hindsight, I’d been on all along.

 Worth knowing is that I’ve shared portions of my story on The Oprah Winfrey Show and in Slate and O, The Oprah Magazine.